Me and my love affair with food

 What to enjoy:

-Fresh herbs, olive oils, coconut products (milk, unsweetened flakes, oil, yogurt), and spices.
+Fresh herbs, olive oils, coconut products (milk, unsweetened flakes, oil, yogurt), and spices, typically these are bought organic.
 Tea, rice products, and most nuts we enjoy on a regular basis.

 Sweeteners can be hard to stay away from, but here’s our guidelines from best to worst:

-The following foods we have limited for various reasons but do enjoy occasionally: corn products, potatoes, coffee, peanuts, coco(including dairy and soy free chocolate)
+The following foods we have limited for various reasons but do enjoy occasionally: corn products, white potatoes, peanuts, coco(including dairy and soy free chocolate)

 What to stay away from: